Obtain our report that contains manual user testing insights from the team of seasoned QA experts. Don’t leave your website performance in disarray.

-Quitting habit patterns is a long process, and often you will fail, fall down and miss your schedule.
+Quitting habit patterns is a long process, and often you will fail, fall, and miss your schedule.
 This is okay; you will have to learn to keep trying until you succeed.
-First, it will look like 5 minutes without you being “plugged in”, and as you expand your comfort zone, you will start feeling comfortable in those 5 minutes.
+First, it will look like 5 minutes without you being “plugged in,” and as you expand your comfort zone, you will start feeling comfortable in those 5 minutes.
 Your mind will find ways to fill the time with something more meaningful, and it will go from there.
 After that, you will garner more courage, and you will push up to 10 minutes, 20, 30…

 At some point, you will decide to go a full day without distractions.
 And you will succeed.
 You will find new amazing things that you will be able to do with your time.

 All those moments you wanted to devote to your side projects, all those hours you’ve wanted to spend with your kids; they are there now.
-Keeping your brain OPEN for all the experiences that need to come its way.
+You are keeping your brain OPEN for all the experiences that need to come its way.
 Those minutes spent waiting in line – they could be spent reflecting on life, or perhaps working on something that truly matters and making a tremendous impact on your bottom line.

 You’ve Made the Decision

 To take control of your life back into your own hands.
-The only obstacle you have is within you, and once you take control you will make miracles happen.
+The only obstacle you have is within you, and once you take control, you will make miracles happen.
 Not only by quitting social media, but also with your life in general.